yugabyte/ybm-cli/docs/ybm_cluster_update.md

       --cluster-name string       [REQUIRED] Name of the cluster.
       --cluster-tier string       [OPTIONAL] The tier of the cluster.
 Sandbox or Dedicated.
       --cluster-type string       [OPTIONAL] Cluster replication type.
 SYNCHRONOUS or GEO_PARTITIONED.
       --database-version string   [OPTIONAL] The database version of the cluster.
-Stable or Preview.
+Production or Innovation or Preview.
       --fault-tolerance string    [OPTIONAL] The fault tolerance of the cluster.
 The possible values are NONE, ZONE and REGION.
   -h, --help                      help for update
       --new-name string           [OPTIONAL] The new name to be given to the cluster.